joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 Most of the variables have been kept the same, however `extension` was added for when I get the thumbnail of the file, as if the file is not a png or a jpg, then a thumbnail cannot be shown (since it isn't an image).
 I also have the variable `outerScreen` that holds a reference to the Kivy Screen object that created it, so it can access functions and variables from the Screen if it needs to.

-There are a few new functions too. `_getNormDir` gets the normal file path if path is `None` (it is also a private funtion (`_`), as it is only needed once by the object, and shouldn't be used again by anything else). `_getFileSize` gets the total size of the File object.
-If it is a folder (isDir) then `_recursiveSize` is called to handle it.
-If the size can not be read, then the function returns " -", which will display nicely in the GUI.
+There are a few new functions too. `__getNormDir` gets the normal file path if path is `None` (it is also a private funtion (`__`), as it is only needed once by the object, and shouldn't be used again by anything else). `__getFileSize` gets the total size of the File object.
+If it is a folder (isDir) then `__recursiveSize` is called to handle it.
+If the size can not be read, then the function returns " -", which will display nicely in the GUI. `decryptRelPath` decrypts the path of the file relative to the Vault's root directory.

+`decryptRelPath` decrypts the relative path from the Vault so it can be read by humans.